vele616/monorepo/packages/jobboard/website/content/jobs/engineering-manager-bibliu-CllZz.md

 url: "https://bibliu.recruitee.com/o/engineering-manager"
 applyUrl: "https://bibliu.recruitee.com/o/engineering-manager/c/new"
 timestamp: 1618272000000
-hashtags: "#management,#javascript,#content,#aws,#ui/ux,#marketing,#operations,#rest,#English"
+hashtags: "#management,#javascript,#aws,#content,#ui/ux,#marketing,#operations,#rest,#English"
 jobType: "other"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/bibliu"
 companyWebsite: "https://www.bibliu.com/"
 summary: "Interested in new opportunities and have have experience with building and designing REST APIs?
-BibliU has a job opening for an engineering manager."
+BibliU has a job opening for an Engineering Manager."
 summaryBackup: "To apply as an engineering manager at BibliU, you preferably need to have some knowledge of: #management, #javascript, #content."
-featured: 20
+featured: 10
 ---

 ## Job description